Poker: A Beginner’s Guide From Bluffing To Playing Competitively

 More information on Strategies, Guide & Tips

 Mike Saxton, a Professional Poker Player & member of the Poker Hall of Fame has once commented “One day a chump, the next day a champion.
 What a difference a day makes in tournament poker”.
-This has garnered widespread media attention as Poker is a game that is able to turn a person who just paid a mere $100 participation fee into the tournament into an instant millionaire in the course of just one night.
-Jonathan Duhamel, famous for winning the World Series of Poker in Las Vegas took away $9 million USD in prize money for just winning one tournament.
+This has garnered widespread media attention as Poker is a game that can turn a person who just paid a mere $100 participation fee into the tournament into an instant millionaire in the course of just one night.
+Jonathan Duhamel, famous for winning the World Series of Poker in Las Vegas took away USD 9 million in prize money for just winning one tournament.
 Imagine how it must feel for him, a nobody, to be transformed into a famous millionaire in just one night.
 However, these glories do not come without hard work and a deep-rooted knowledge of the game.

 With so many items being studied just for one game, it is hard for beginners to scratch the surface on understanding Poker.
 Therefore, we have compiled a list of pages and articles that can boost your performance during a match so that you will be able to gain an upper hand compared to your opponents.

-game of cards involving various strategies that can include probability & statistics, game theory, and psychology.
+Game of cards involving various strategies that can include probability & statistics, the game theory and psychology.
 Although there are different rules towards Poker, the main goal is to get the hand with the most points which are stated in the Poker Hand & Variants list.
-The game consists of a dealer and players who will be utilizing the shared set of cards and as each turn progresses, the pot contributed by the players and dealer will increase.
+The game consists of a dealer and players who will utilizing the shared set of cards and as each turn progresses, the pot contributed by the players and dealer will increase.
 Players can either call a bet, raise the bet limit or even fold if they think their chances are low.
 If all but one player folds, the remaining player will collect the pot without being required to reveal their hands.
 However, if more than one player remains after the final betting round, the players are required to reveal their hand with the winner taking the pot.